 All placements are attached to a course work unit which has other assessable components.
-The first Professional Experience placement is associated with the unit:
+The second Professional Experience placement is associated with the unit:

-Secondary Professional Experience 1: Planning
+Primary Professional Experience 1: Planning for Teaching

-The first professional experience for Bachelor of Education (Secondary Education) pre-service teachers involves a two-week full-time block period in Semester One - usually in the second year of the course.
-This is an annual placement as pre-service teachers will return to the same school in Semester 2 for the second professional experience placement.
+The first Professional Experience for Bachelor of Education (Primary) pre-service teachers involves a two-week full-time block period - usually in the second year of the course.
+This is an annual placement as pre-service teachers will return to the same school and classroom for the second Professional Experience placement.
 Pre-service teachers are encouraged to continue to visit and volunteer between these placements to become a part of the school community.

-During the first professional experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+During the first Professional Experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to become aware, through discussion and observation, of the varied nature of the teacher's role.
-Emphasis is on supporting pre-service teachers to relate successfully to young people in small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class ideally in their major teaching area.
+Emphasis is on supporting pre-service teachers to relate successfully to children in small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to a group, then progress to teaching the whole class.
 At the completion of this placement each pre-service teacher will have begun to develop:

-- Some effective communication skills and working relationships with young people and adults - Some effective classroom teaching and learning processes through observation, reflection and interaction, making links between theory and practice - Some skills in planning, teaching and evaluation of a variety of learning experiences appropriate for the whole class - Some skills in observing and reflecting on teaching and learning processes.
+- Some effective communication skills and working relationships with children and adults - Some effective classroom teaching and learning processes through observation, reflection and interaction, making links between theory and practice - Some skills in planning, teaching and evaluation of a variety of learning experiences appropriate for individuals, small groups and the whole class - Some skills in observing and reflecting on teaching and learning processes.

-It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm their commitment to become a teacher of young people of secondary school ages.
+It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm his/her commitment to becoming a teacher of children of primary school ages.

 Please note there are no supervisor visits for this placement.
+Further, there may be other preservice teachers assigned to each mentor teacher.